lguibr/commitai/README.md

     export GOOGLE_API_KEY="your_google_api_key_here"
     ```

-You only need to set the key for the provider corresponding to the model you select (or the default, Gemini 3 Flash with Google).
+You only need to set the key for the provider corresponding to the model you select (or the default, Gemini Flash Latest with Google).

 ### Ollama